What is NetBSD?

 Hardware Requirements

-Due to the portability of the system and the high quality of the source code, the operating system supports a large number of architectures that make the hardware requirements almost the newest from the oldest.
-Because it works successfully on many machines, from the oldest to the newest, it is a modern system that provides more portability in every update.
+Due to the portability of the system and the high quality of the source code, the operating system supports a large number of architectures, which means the hardware requirements range from the newest to the oldest.
+Because it works successfully on many machines, from the oldest to the newest, it is a modern system that provides more portability with every update.

 Versions